MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 ## Policy types

 When you look at the **Policy** page, the various policies and templates can be distinguished by type and icon to see which policies are available.
 The policies can be viewed together on the **All policies** tab, or in their respective category tabs.
-The available policies depend on the data source and what you have enabled in Cloud App Security for your organization.
+The available policies depend on the data source and what you have enabled in Defender for Cloud Apps for your organization.
 For example, if you uploaded Cloud Discovery logs, the policies relating to Cloud Discovery are displayed.

 The following types of policies can be created: